Quick Answer

 Objective: Identify Noon Sakinah in Arabic text

-Practice: Count how many you find and verify with a teacher or expert
+Verification: Count how many you find and verify with a teacher or expert.
+If you're practicing alone, check online resources or Tajweed apps.

 Duration: 5 minutes daily for one week